ETHZ-TEC/RocketLogger/README.md

 The official RocketLogger website can be found at <https://rocketlogger.ethz.ch>

 The mailing list for the RocketLogger project is *rocketlogger* (at) *list.ee.ethz.ch*.
-Subscribe for project updated here: <https://lists.ee.ethz.ch/wws/info/rocketlogger>
+Subscribe for project updates at <https://lists.ee.ethz.ch/wws/info/rocketlogger>.

 The documentation of all project components is found in the [RocketLogger Wiki](https://git.ee.ethz.ch/sigristl/rocketlogger/wikis/).

 Project Structure
 -----------------

-The project consists of three parts
+The project consists of three parts:
 * The [RocketLogger Cape](hardware), an analog current and voltage measurement front-end designed as extension board ("Cape") for the [BeagleBone Green](https://beagleboard.org/green/),
 * The [RocketLogger Software Stack](software) that provides all management functionality for data logging, including low level C API, an command line utility, and an easy-to-use web interface.
 * The [RocketLogger Scripts](script) that provides scripts to import and process RocketLogger Data (RLD) files and to generate the calibration data files.